-(a) Weighing devices that operate using alternating current must perform within the conditions defined in paragraphs T.N.3. through T.N.7., inclusive, over the line voltage range of 100-130 volts or 200-250 volts rms as appropriate, and over the frequency range of 59.5 to 60.5 Hz.

-(b) Battery operated instruments shall not indicate nor record values outside the applicable tolerance limits when battery power output is excessive or deficient.
+- (a) Weighing devices that operate using alternating current must perform within the conditions defined in paragraphs T.N.3. through T.N.7., inclusive, over the line voltage range of 100 to 130 V or 200 to 250 V rms as appropriate, and over the frequency range of 59.5 to 60.5 Hz. - (b) Battery operated instruments shall not indicate nor record values outside the applicable tolerance limits when battery power output is excessive or deficient.